Roshiago/DelegatesCPlusPlus/README.md

 # DelegatesCPlusPlus
 Delegates for C++.
-Trying to copy delegate from C#
+Trying to copy delegate from C#.
 For example, see example.cpp